GEM-benchmark/NL-Augmenter/README.md

 However, we encourage you to avoid adding new libraries which are heavy or from which only a small part of the code is used.

 **Applicable Tasks:** Perturbations can vary across tasks as well as work differently for different types of inputs.
-Hence all the tasks where the perturbation is applicable should be specified in the list “applicable_tasks”.
-The list of tasks has been specified [here](interfaces).
+Hence all the tasks where the perturbation is applicable should be specified in the list “tasks”.
+The list of tasks has been specified [here](tasks/TaskTypes.py).
 ```python
 class ButterFingersPerturbation(SentenceTransformation):
     tasks = [TaskType.TEXT_CLASSIFICATION, TaskType.TEXT_TO_TEXT_GENERATION]